Middleware

 Route::any('/test', [app\controller\IndexController::class, 'index'])->setParams(['some_key' =>'some value']);

-Middleware (assuming it is global middleware)
+Middleware (assumed to be global middleware)

 <?php